okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/activate-and-enable/index.md

 The registation inline hook is now enabled for self-service registration.
 For a high-level overview of enabling the Registration Inline hook, see [Registration Inline Hook Reference](/docs/reference/registration-hook/).

-You are now ready to test the Registration Inline hook.
+You are now ready to preview and test the Registration Inline hook.

 <NextSectionLink/>